Pro-UIGAN: Progressive Face Hallucination from Occluded Thumbnails: Experiments

 Fig.~\ref{figloss}(f) shows that only exploiting the intensity similarity loss $L_{mse}$ results in overly smooth results.
-Therefore, we introduce an identity similarity loss $L_{id}$ to improve the visual quality (see Fig.~\ref{figloss}(f)).
-The same results are confirmed by the quantitative results in Tab.~\ref{table2} (\emph{i.e.}, $L_{G}^{-}$ and $L_{G}^{\dagger}$).
-To guarantee the content integrity of completed faces, the mirror symmetry loss $L_{sys}$ is employed for training our network. $L_{sys}$ reduces the reconstruction errors during the training procedure and improves the model performance (see $L_{G}^{\ddagger}$ in Tab.~\ref{table2}).
+Therefore, we introduce a feature similarity loss $L_{f}$ to improve the visual quality (see Fig.~\ref{figloss}(f)).
+We provide the quantitative results (\emph{i.e.}, $L_{G}^{-}$, $L_{G}^{\dagger}$ and $L_{G}^{\ddagger}$ in Tab.~\ref{table2}) to confirm the reasonable of visual results.
+Meanwhile, we demonstrate that $L_{f}$ for UI-block1 is able to reduce the reconstruction errors of coarsely hallucinated faces in the first UI-block rather than spreading the errors through the entire Pro-UInet, and thus improves the model performance (see $L_{G}^{\dagger}$ and $L_{G}^{\ddagger}$ in Tab.~\ref{table2}).
 Furthermore, as indicated in Tab.~\ref{table2} ($L_{G}^{\star}$) and Fig.~\ref{figloss}(k), the Local-D improves the model performance.
 However, the face in Fig.~\ref{figloss}(k) still suffers from global structural inconsistency.
-Finally, after incorporating Global-D, Pro-UIGAN achieves the most satisfying faces (see Fig.~\ref{figloss}(l)) and the best quantitative results ($L_{G}$ in Tab.~\ref{table2}).
+Finally, after incorporating Global-D, Pro-UIGAN achieves the best results (see Fig.~\ref{figloss}(l)) with the highest quantitative scores ($L_{G}$ in Tab.~\ref{table2}).